• Job 26:1-29:25

 ~ Click here to read today’s Scripture on Bible Gateway ~

-Worship Video Today’s readings in Philippians remind me of the Chris Tomlin song “Jesus Messiah:”
+Worship God: Today’s readings in Job 11:7 reminded me of Chris Tomlin’s song “Indescribable:”

 Comments from You: What verses or insights stand out to you in today’s readings?
 Please post up by clicking on the “Comments” link below!